Collaborative Learning via Prediction Consensus: Introduction

 \section{Introduction}

-This work considers a standard decentralized learning setting where each individual agent owns their own data over $(\Xv,\Yv)$ pairs.
-We are interested in a scenario where agents want to collaborate to all improve their predictive performance over a target domain $\XSv$.
-We assume unlabeled data from the target domain is available to all agents.
-Further, we work under the standard federated learning constraints, where sharing of labeled data is not possible due to privacy concerns, data ownership, or storage constraints and we wish to keep communication at a minimum to avoid overheads.
-The central question in our work is \emph{how can we effectively exchange information among agents to benefit from each other's expertise in order to learn how to accurately predict on the target domain $\XSv$.}
+This work considers a decentralized learning setting where each agent locally has access to a labeled dataset and predictive model.
+The agents may differ in the data distribution they have access to as well as the quality of their local models.
+In addition, we assume a shared unlabeled dataset $\XSv$ sampled from a target distribution $\mathcal Q$ is available to all agents.
+The central question studied in this work is; \emph{how can agents effectively exchange information to benefit from each other's local expertise in order to improve their predictive performance on the target domain $\mathcal Q$?}

-Towards this goal we take inspiration from social science on how a panel of human experts approaches this problem.
-In order to collaborate on a task, humans typically engage in discourse to exchange information and share their opinion.
-Based on how much they trust their peers, each individual will then adjust their subjective belief towards the opinion of peers.
+Towards this goal, our work takes inspiration from social science on how a panel of human experts collaborate on a task.
+Humans typically engage in discourse to exchange information, they share their opinions, and based on how much they trust their peers, each individual will then adjust their subjective belief towards the opinion of peers.
 When repeated, this process gives rise to a dynamic process of consensus finding, as formalized by~\citet{degroot-consensus}.
 Central to the consensus mechanism of DeGroot is the concept of \emph{trust}.
-It determines how much individual agents influence each other's opinion, and thus the influence of each model on the final consensus.
+It determines how much individual agents influence each other's opinion, and thus the influence of each agent on the final consensus.

+Our proposed algorithm mimics this consensus-finding mechanism in the context of collaborative learning, inspired by recent work~\cite{celestine2021testtime}.
+In particular, our consensus procedure is aimed at how to label the shared dataset $\XSv$.
+Therefore, we carefully design a strategy by which each agent determines the trust towards others, given its local information, to optimally leverage each agent's expertise to collectively pseudo-label $\XSv$.
+This mechanism of knowledge distillation is then combined with techniques from self-training~\cite{farlick67self} in order to transfer the shared knowledge from the pseudo-labels into the local models in an iterative fashion.